muriloloffi/symfony_guestbook/README.md

 The Symfony profiler can be used to measure performance of different components, find errors, read dumps.

+### Configuration files

+Describing infrastructure with configuration files allow for code and infrastructure changes as part of the same patches.

 ## Credits

 [Symfony 6: The Fast Track](https://symfony.com/doc/current/the-fast-track/en/index.html)\